DP 7: Publication history

 Despite the creators' enthusiasm, the series met with mixed reactions from readers.
-Many criticized the fact that, though the New Universe lineup was supposed to take place in real time, the first 13 issues of D.P.
+Many criticized the fact that, though the New Universe line-up was supposed to take place in real time, the first 13 issues of D.P.
 7 (more than a year in real time) cover less than half a year in New Universe time.
 The remaining 19 issues were widely criticized for the way the series branched off into an increasing number of unrelated plotlines and an almost overwhelming large cast, and Gruenwald himself admitted at the time that "D.P.
 7 really hasn't been seven guys for a while, and certainly not the original seven".
 The lack of a central plotline stemmed from the fact that Gruenwald did not plot the series more than one issue in advance.
 Praise for D.P.
-7 tends to center on its compelling characters, particularly mainstays Randy O'Brien and David Landers.
+7 tends to centre on its compelling characters, particularly mainstays Randy O'Brien and David Landers.

 D.P.
-7 was canceled in June 1989 along with the rest of the New Universe line.
+7 was cancelled in June 1989 along with the rest of the New Universe line.
 The creators' interest in the characters remained, and in Quasar #31 (February 1992), Gruenwald had Quasar travel to the New Universe, thus allowing the D.P.
 7 cast to guest star in the issue.
 Ryan claims that he and Gruenwald had discussed doing a D.P.
 7 limited series or graphic novel, but Gruenwald died before he was able to finish the plot.